Leo Szilard: Columbia University

 Szilard drafted a confidential letter to the President, Franklin D. Roosevelt, explaining the possibility of nuclear weapons, warning of the German nuclear weapon project, and encouraging the development of a program that could result in their creation.
 With the help of Wigner and Edward Teller, he approached his old friend and collaborator Einstein in August 1939, and persuaded him to sign the letter, lending his fame to the proposal.
-The Einstein–Szilárd letter resulted in the establishment of research into nuclear fission by the U.S. government, and ultimately to the creation of the Manhattan Project.
+The Einstein–Szilárd letter resulted in the establishment of research into nuclear fission by the US government, and ultimately to the creation of the Manhattan Project.
 Roosevelt gave the letter to his aide, Brigadier General Edwin M. "Pa" Watson with the instruction: "Pa, this requires action!"

 An Advisory Committee on Uranium was formed under Lyman J. Briggs, a scientist and the director of the National Bureau of Standards.
 Its first meeting on October 21, 1939, was attended by Szilard, Teller, and Wigner, who persuaded the Army and Navy to provide $6,000 for Szilard to purchase supplies for experiments—in particular, more graphite.
 A 1940 Army intelligence report on Fermi and Szilard, prepared when the United States had not yet entered World War II, expressed reservations about both.
 While it contained some errors of fact about Szilard, it correctly noted his dire prediction that Germany would win the war.

-Fermi and Szilard met with representatives of National Carbon Company, who manufactured graphite, and Szilard made another important discovery.
-He asked about impurities in graphite, and learned that it usually contained boron, a neutron absorber.
+Fermi and Szilard met with Herbert G. MacPherson and V. C. Hamister of the National Carbon Company, who manufactured graphite, and Szilard made another important discovery.
+He asked about impurities in graphite and learned from MacPherson that it usually contained boron, a neutron absorber.
 He then had special boron-free graphite produced.
 Had he not done so, they might have concluded, as the German nuclear researchers did, that graphite was unsuitable for use as a neutron moderator.
 Like the German researchers, Fermi and Szilard still believed that enormous quantities of uranium would be required for an atomic bomb, and therefore concentrated on producing a controlled chain reaction.
 Fermi determined that a fissioning uranium atom produced 1.73 neutrons on average.
 It was enough, but a careful design was called for to minimize losses.
 Szilard worked up various designs for a nuclear reactor.
 "If the uranium project could have been run on ideas alone," Wigner later remarked, "no one but Leo Szilard would have been needed."